St John Houghton Catholic Voluntary Academy

+The school has frequent Ofsted inspections.
+Following the most recent inspection in April 2025, the school retained its GOOD grading.
+Inspectors said: “Pupils are happy at Saint John Houghton Catholic Voluntary Academy.
+They told inspectors that they are proud to be part of this school community.
+Pupils enjoy learning and value the positive relationships that they have with staff.
+Pupils are kept safe in the school and know who to turn to if they are worried.”

 It was established as a voluntary aided school in January 1965 called The Blessed John Houghton Catholic School.
 The school was converted to academy status on 1 March 2012 and was renamed Saint John Houghton Catholic Voluntary Academy.
 The school was previously administered as part of the Saint Robert Lawrence Catholic Academy Trust, which also included three nearby primary schools.
 The Saint Robert Lawrence Catholic Academy Trust was overseen by the Roman Catholic Diocese of Nottingham.

 In 2018, the school, along with 4 other secondary schools and 20 primary schools, became part of the Saint Ralph Sherwin Catholic Multi Academy Trust.

 St John Houghton Catholic Voluntary Academy offers GCSEs and OCR Nationals as programmes of study for pupils.
 The school gained specialist status as a Science College in 2005, and continues to specialise in science.